ILLIXR/proclamation/USAGE.md

 Your changelog fragment filename is simply the "main" reference with the `.md` extension added.
 (You can also use `.rst` or `.txt` as your extension in your project.)

+Notably, whether or not `service_params` is used in your template, you can append an extra token, like `.2`, before the file extension to easily handle multiple fragments for a single merge request, etc.

 To specify additional references in a file, prefix the contents of the changelog fragment with a block delimited above and below by `---`, with one reference on